Curtis and I have been married going on 25 years and we have gone back and forth about keeping a hen house.

 I began my rational discussions on how we would be an outcast in the homeschool

-Then, on my birthday two years ago, I received a very odd looking gift.
+Then, on my birthday eight years ago, I received a very odd-looking gift.
 A box made

 “It’s a hen house, I will build you a chicken coop!”
 Curtis said.